NoRi-230401/tiny-bleKeyboard-Cardputer/README.md

 ## 1. Introduction

 This software (`tiny-bleKeyboard`) is for using the M5Stack Cardputer as a Bluetooth keyboard.
+All printed keys are implemented.
+We've also implemented other useful keys.
+So you can use the Carduter as a nearly standard tiny Bluetooth keyboard.

 Main features:
 *   Standard key input, sending modifier keys (Shift, Ctrl, Alt, Opt)